usatlas/super/guides/faq/index.md

 >>The proposals will be evaluated on a competitive basis by the US ATLAS Physics Support manager and Duputy Physics Support manager after consulting with the rest of the US ATLAS Operations management team.
 Proposals will be evaluated in three areas, based on the final reports: 1) The merit of the achieved research, 2) The originality of the achieved research, 3) The quality of the written reports.

 >**What is expected in the final report?**
 >>The final report should be at least 3 pages, and include an explanation of the work that was achieved over the course of the summer.
-Some background information, including why the project is important, what obstacles were overcome during the research and prospectives for future work, should be included.
+Background information should be included, including why the project was important, what obstacles were overcome during the research and prospectives for future work.
 Clearly labeled plots and tables of numbers with units are encouraged.

 >**What is the maximum dollar amount for a given award?**
 >>The maximum amount that can be requested for a standard proposal is $5,000.
 Variances from this amount are to be strictly limited to exceptional circumstances, but are still possible.
 Note that **this maximum includes overhead costs**, which should be clearly specified in the budget to be provided by the research mentor.